sainathmurali/top-panel-note/README.md

   - Click the extension icon in the top panel.
   - Edit your previous note in the panel that appears.

+- **Resize the window:**
+  - Click and drag the empty space right to the scrollbar to resize the window.

 - **Tip**
   - If you want to format the note properly, you can edit the text file containing the information (~/.cache/top_panel_note_cache.txt).